traumverloren/haute-codeture/haute-codeture.md

 ^I gave my first conf talk last year about this project.

-^You can check out the project or video.
+^ Definitely check out the video from Codeland Conf.

 ^Really inspired by the reaction to my pixel art project